rollerworks-graveyard/RollerworksMultiUserBundle/README.md

 **Caution:** This bundle is developed in sync with [FOSUserBundle's repository](https://github.com/FriendsOfSymfony/FOSUserBundle).
 For FOSUserBundle 2.0.x, you need to use the 1.0 release of the bundle (or lower).

+**As the FOSUserBundle 2.0 is not stable yet, multi-user support is considered experimental!**

 **Warning:** This bundle can not be used in combination with the PUGXMultiUserBundle.
 If the PUGXMultiUserBundle is installed, then please remove it before continuing.